wen0x0/wen0x0.github.io/_tabs/about.md

 ---

 I'm **Wen**.
-Just a regular person, curious about computers.
+Just a normal person, curious about computers.

 ---